One day when I was five, I thought the sky was falling.

 And yet, I couldn’t bring myself to tear my eyes away.

 “Morning ladies,” he drawled to the girls in the front row.

 They broke down in a fit of giggles.

-I took a deep breath and reminded myself that the world wasn’t going to end because some insolent new kid had shown up at school and disrupted the flow of my carefully ordered life.
+I took a deep breath and reminded myself that the heavens weren’t going to implode because some insolent new kid had disrupted the flow of my carefully ordered life.

 The boy glanced upwards, and across the room his blue-grey eyes met mine.
 An icy finger ran down the length of my spine.
 Why was he singling me out from the crowd?
 I was hardly the only guy gawking at him, but the boy held my gaze for an eternity.
 His eyelashes were long and dark in a way that bespoke cosmetic enhancement, and they brushed against the elegant sweep of his cheekbones when he blinked—no, winked.
 Oh God, why was he winking at me?

 I flinched at the loud hiss in my ear and managed to wrench my gaze from the walking disaster at the front of the room to glare at my best friend.
 “What?”